16 Pregnancy, Birth, and Baby Books Every Partner Should Read - Baby Chick

 "Men, Love & Birth" by Mark Harris

 This is an excellent book on pregnancy and birth for fathers.
-Midwife Mark Harris shares how to support women through pregnancy, navigate intimacy during this time, and communicate effectively while women are in labor based on his decades of experience helping new parents.
+Midwife Mark Harris shares his expertise on supporting women through pregnancy, navigating intimacy during this time, and communicating effectively while women are in labor, drawing on his decades of experience helping new parents.
 He discusses topics like:

 7. “The Book of Dads” Edited by Ben George